RaspAP/raspap-docs/README.md

 ```sh
 curl -sL https://install.raspap.com | bash
 ```
-The [Quick installer](/quick) will complete the steps in the manual installation (below) for you.
+The [Quick installer](https://docs.raspap.com/quick/) will complete the steps in the [manual installation](https://docs.raspap.com/manual/) for you.

-After the reboot at the end of the installation the wireless network will be configured as an access point as follows:
+After the reboot at the end of the installation the wireless AP network will be configured as follows:

   IP address: 10.3.141.1
   Username: admin